runcitadel/compose/README.md

 ---

-This project was made possible by [Umbrel](https://getumbrel.com) which is Copyright (c) 2020 Umbrel. https://getumbrel.com and was available under the MIT license.
+This project was made possible by [Umbrel](https://getumbrel.com) which is Copyright (c) 2020 Umbrel. https://getumbrel.com.
+The version we forked was available under the MIT license.